Spring with Ayuverda - New Start!

 Oil massage

-How do we massage?
+How do we do massage?

-We start from the neck with circular movements parallel to the spine avoiding direct contact with the vertebrae.
+We start from the neck with circular movements parallel to the spine, avoiding direct contact with the vertebrae.

 We continue towards the shoulder joint, elbows, wrists and gently rub the fingers one by one.

-We move towards the back and waist always parallel to the spine.
+We move towards the back and waist, always parallel to the spine.

-For better results we can heat the oil at a low temperature.
+For better results we can Heat the oil at a low temperature.

 Benefits:

-• It helps to eliminate toxins
+• Helps eliminate toxins

-• Jojoba oil contains vitamin E, which acts as an antioxidant and slows down the aging process.
+• Jojoba oil contains vitamin E, which acts as an antioxidant and slows down the aging process. aging.

-In the spring, wonderful fruits and vegetables come to the fore, ready to colorfully decorate our kitchen counter.
+In spring, wonderful fruits and vegetables come to the fore, ready to colorfully decorate our kitchen counter.

 • Asparagus: rich in vitamin C, antioxidants, fiber, iron, magnesium.